 Today, I had a conversation with another product manager about the experience of being the first PM.
 While I wasn't the inaugural PM at efood (that was Jason), I did get involved with the product at an early stage.
 At Instacar, I was the first hands-on PM consultant.

-Every popular app or online service we use today, regardless of its size, started with a small team of engineers and a first PM.
+Every popular app or online service we use today, regardless of its size, started with a small team of engineers and the first PM.
 Many companies have CEOs who built the initial product from scratch, as was the case with efood.
 Nevertheless, the first PM was always close to this stage.

 Moving from zero to one is one of the most challenging stages in product development.
 The development uncertainty, the volume and complexity of decisions, and the absence of structure can make this journey quite a roller-coaster ride.